93,000 centres in UP villages to help people register for vaccination | Business

 - India

-More than 93,000 service centres have been made functional in Uttar Pradesh to help people of rural areas register for vaccination, the government said on Thursday.
+More than 93,000 existing service centres in Uttar Pradesh will now on help people of rural areas register themselves for the vaccination process, the state government said on Thursday.

-The 'Jan Suvida Kendra' (common service centres) have been started as people in villages are facing issues registering themselves online on the COWIN portal, a government spokesperson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)